Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Steps C2 and L2: Reduction to Path Properties and Proof of Indistinguishability in CMTs

 \begin{definition}[Poisson Boundary] Let $K$ be a transient Markov kernel on a countable set $G$.
 Let $\mu$ be an arbitrary probability measure on $G$ with full support.
 Fix a finite or countable dense sequence of events $A_1,A_2,\ldots$ in $\sigfield{path}{I}{G}$.
-Here, \textit{dense} is meant with respect to the pseudo-metric $d(A,B):=\probPalm{\mu}{A\Delta B}$, where $\mathbb P_{\mu}:=\sum_{v\in G}\mu(v)\mathbb P_v$ and $\mathbb P_v$ is the distribution of the Markov chain with kernel $K$ started from $v$ (the topology of this metric does not depend on the choice of $\mu$).\footnote{Equivalently, $A_1,A_2,\ldots$ is dense in the subset $\sigfield{path}{I}{G}$ of the \textit{measure algebra} of $G^{\mathbb N\cup\{0\}}$.} The \defstyle{Poisson boundary} is the quotient of $G^{\mathbb N\cup\{0\}}$ under the equivalence relation $(x_n)_n\sim (y_n)_n\iff \forall i: \identity{A_i}((x_n)_n)=\identity{A_i}((y_n)_n)$, and equipped with the quotient sigma-field. \end{definition} The choice of the dense set $A_1,A_2,\ldots$ results in various realizations of the Poisson boundary, but all such realizations are \textit{equivalent} in some sense, see~\cite{bookLyPe16}.
+Here, \textit{dense} is meant with respect to the pseudo-metric $d(A,B):=\probPalm{\mu}{A\Delta B}$, where $\mathbb P_{\mu}:=\sum_{v\in G}\mu(v)\mathbb P_v$ and $\mathbb P_v$ is the distribution of the Markov chain with kernel $K$ started from $v$ (the topology of this metric does not depend on the choice of $\mu$).
+The \defstyle{Poisson boundary} is the quotient of $G^{\mathbb N\cup\{0\}}$ under the equivalence relation $(x_n)_n\sim (y_n)_n\iff \forall i: \identity{A_i}((x_n)_n)=\identity{A_i}((y_n)_n)$, and equipped with the quotient sigma-field. \end{definition} The choice of the dense set $A_1,A_2,\ldots$ results in various realizations of the Poisson boundary, but all such realizations are \textit{equivalent} in some sense, see~\cite{bookLyPe16}.
 Note that, for every initial point $v\in G$, the probability measure $\mathbb P_v$ induces a probability measure on the Poisson boundary.
 These probability measures might not be equivalent in the non-irreducible case.
 However, $\mathbb P_{\mu}$ induces a probability measure on the Poisson boundary whose equivalence class does not depend on the choice of $\mu$.
 Also, after adding and removing some null sets of boundary points, one may regard the Poisson boundary as the topological boundary of $G$ in some compactification of $G$; see e.g., Remark~14.32 of~\cite{bookLyPe16}.
 Then, the Markov chain converges to a point of the boundary a.s. in the topological sense.

 As an example, note that the 3-regular tree has a nontrivial Poisson boundary.
-So, the corresponding coalescing random walks model (\Cref{ex:crw}) has distinguishable components.
+So, the corresponding coalescing random walks model (\Cref{ex:crw}) has distinguishable components (see the next example).
 Here, it is important that configurations are not considered up to graph-isomorphisms.
 Otherwise, the components would be indistinguishable as discussed in \Cref{subsec:crw}.

 \begin{example}[A Non-Liouville Example] Let $G$ be deterministic and consider the coalescing simple random walk model on $G':=G\times \mathbb Z$ (\Cref{ex:crw}).
 It can be seen that the invariant sigma-field of the space-time walk is determined by the tail sigma-field of the walk in $G$.
 For instance, let $k\geq 3$ and $G:=G_1\cup G_2$, where $G_1:=\mathbb Z^{\{1,\ldots,k\}}$ and $G_2:=\mathbb Z^{\{4,\ldots,k+3\}}$, regarded as subgraphs of the lattice $\mathbb Z^{k+3}$.
 It can be seen that the simple random walk lies eventually in one of $G_1$ and $G_2$ a.s.
 It is also known that the tail sigma-field of the simple random walk in $G_i$ is determined by the parity of the starting point.
 Hence, a version of the Poisson boundary of the space-time walk in $G'$ has exactly 4 points (determined by parity and by whether the walk eventually lies in $G_1$ or $G_2$).
 These 4 points distinguish the components of the coalescing simple random walks, which has infinitely many components.. \end{example}